 For more information about UPAP, contact us at 877-438-9759 or 218-444-8217.

 Frequently Asked Questions

 Getting daily support and encouragement can be critical while you are going through opioid withdrawal.
-The LUminate Support App helps guide you through your LUCEMYRA treatment and includes:
+The LUminate Support App helps guide you through your LUCEMYRA treatment plan and includes:

 - Dose Tracking/Reminders